hpfast/webmapping_for_beginners_wiki/Leaflet-step-3.md

 :information_source: The `crs` is the geographical system the data is in.
 Here they use WGS84 or Web Mercator projection.

 :information_source: All the geometries are in the `features` array.
 You see 2 point features in this code snippet.
-But the whole file contains many more!
+But the whole file contains many many more!

 ## Local server